Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 The API that are used for this project can be found under [Social EndPoints](https://nf-api.onrender.com/docs/static/index.html) in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 ## Description
-SoMe are a social media platform where users can share travel posts and images.
+SoMe is a social media platform that allows people to share their travel experiences with the world.
+On SoMe, users can post a variety of content, including images and blog posts, about their adventures and destinations.
+Whether you're a seasoned traveler or just starting to explore the world, SoMe is a great place to discover new places and connect with like-minded individuals who share your passion for travel.
+With its user-friendly interface and rich array of features, SoMe makes it easy to share and discover travel content, and to connect with others who love to travel.

 ## Resource and URL
 <table>